AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

     PRE SCPCP000004/
     ```

+    Note that the `PRE` prefix appears for directories that are inside the overall data release bucket, `s3://openscpca-data-release`.

     !!! tip "Don't forget the trailing slash!"
         The trailing slash at the end of `s3://openscpca-data-release/2024-05-01/` is necessary for contents to be listed.
         If you omit the slash and just run `aws s3 ls s3://openscpca-data-release/2024-05-01 --profile openscpca`, the output will only list the directory itself, and not its contents.

-1. From there, you can continue to listing the next level of nested files and prefixes (all prefixed with `PRE`).
+2. From there, you can continue to listing the next level of nested files and directories (prefixes).
 For example, you can list all files in the `SCPCS000001` sample from the `SCPCP000001` project with:

     ```bash